-Did you know Calaveras has more caves than any county in California?
-From simple walking tours to elaborate adventure tours, special events, and twin-ziplines, each cave in Calaveras has a lot to offer.
-With three showroom caves to choose from, learn the differences between each one to decide which would be best for you here:
+Calaveras has more caves than any county in California!
+Each cave has a lot to offer like simple walking tours or elaborate adventures.
+With three show caves to choose from, learn the differences between each one to decide which is best for you:

 Travel back in time to beat the heat.
-If history is your thing, you’re in luck, Calaveras is not only rich in Gold Rush history, but air-conditioned museums with hours worth of indigenous American and Gold Rush history artifacts to explore.
+If history is your thing, you are in luck!
+Calaveras is not only rich in Gold Rush history, but air-conditioned museums with hours worth of Indigenous American and Gold Rush artifacts to explore.
 Learn more below:

 - Angels Camp Museum & Carriage House – Angels Camp, CA